When should you stop mowing your lawn in the fall? Here's why getting the time right is key to keeping your grass healthy

 When should I stop mowing my lawn in the fall?

-Along with knowing when to stop watering a lawn in fall, knowing when to stop mowing your lawn in the fall can have a direct effect on your grass growth the following year.
-'When you stop cutting your grass for the year will depend on your local climate and the type of grass you have,' explains Rachel Crow, garden editor for Homes & Gardens.
-'Luckily, there are a few ways you can tell it is the best time to stop mowing.'
+Along with understanding when to stop watering a lawn in fall, knowing when to stop mowing your lawn in the fall can have a direct impact on your grass growth the following year.
+The exact time to stop mowing will depend on your US hardiness zone and local climate, as well as the type of grass you have.
+However, there are a few ways to test if it's time to put your lawn mower away.

 As a general rule of thumb, you should look to wind down your mowing between October and November.
 As the weather becomes cooler and often wetter, mow your lawn to approximately two to two-and-a-half inches and maintain this height until growth stops.
 Investing in one of the best lawn mowers will help you to get the most accurate cut.